Matthew Marshall, Associate Dean of Undergraduate Programs

 (WI) Refers to a writing intensive course within the major.

-‡ Students choose one or two courses to take in consultation with their adviser.
+‡ Students choose one or two engineering courses in consultation with their adviser.